Group Counseling

 All groups are free and open to undergraduate and graduate students.
 The Counseling Center offers a wide selection of groups (see below for group listings).

-We also offer short-term workshop seminars (3-4 sessions) to build personal and interpersonal skills, and semester-long workshop seminars focused on personal growth and support.
+We also offer short-term workshop seminars (3-4 sessions) focused on building skills to manage anxiety, depression, and related concerns.

 What is Group Counseling?